cogniVibes/cognivibes.github.io/content/dev/04/cube.md

 Let's understand what we did here:

 Here, `w` and `h` represent the width and height of the terminal.
 This determines the size of the cube. `out` is used to write to the terminal. `cube` is a list of coordinates representing the vertices of the cube. `s` and `c` represent the sine and cosine of a rotation angle.
 Notice we did not choose any angle $\theta$ because we need to deal with the sine and cosine of the angle of rotation and the angle itself is not of much use.
 The range of the sine function is [-1, 1].
 A negative value of sine will make the cube rotate in the opposite direction.
 We assigned the value of `s` 0.1.
 This is because our cube rotates by a very small angle per frame.
 The greater the value, the less smooth the rotation becomes, as the points (vertices) undergo more significant position updates.
 We don't need $\theta$ to calculate the cosine.
-Instead, we calculated the value of cosine using the basic trignometric identity:
+Instead, we calculated the value of cosine using the basic trigonometric identity:

 $$\sin^{2}\theta + \cos^{2}\theta = 1$$